mlresearch/v126/_posts/2020-09-18-hegselmann20a.md

 ---
+abstract: |
-abstract: "Applying machine learning in healthcare can be problematic because predictions might be biased, can lack robustness, and are prone to overly rely on correlations.
+  Applying machine learning in healthcare can be problematic because predictions might be biased, can lack robustness, and are prone to overly rely on correlations.
   Interpretable machine learning can mitigate these issues by visualizing gaps in problem formalization and putting the responsibility to meet additional desiderata